Skip to main content

 #

-Compiling kernel with LLVM/Clang can get better optimization and faster compilation speed (Supports ThinLTO).
+Using LLVM/Clang to compile kernel can get better optimization and faster build speed (Supports ThinLTO).

 Method 1: Specify Compiler (One-time):